DuckDuckGo: 2020s

-In July 2021, DuckDuckGo introduced its email forwarding feature Email Protection, which lets users claim an "@duck.com" email address generated by the service.
-That inbox will receive emails and strip them of data trackers before forwarding them to the user's private email address.
-The feature launched in beta for users of DuckDuckGo Private Browser on iOS and Android.
+In July 2021, DuckDuckGo introduced its email forwarding feature, Email Protection, which lets users claim an "@duck.com" email address generated by the service.
+That inbox will receive emails, strip them of data trackers, and forward them to the user's private email address.
+The feature launched in beta for mobile users of DuckDuckGo Private Browser and released to all customers in August 2022.

-As of March 2022, DuckDuckGo handled 102,704,358 daily searches on average.

-Also in April, DuckDuckGo said that they would protect users from being tracked by Google's Accelerated Mobile Pages framework, stating: "When you load or share a Google AMP page anywhere from DuckDuckGo apps (iOS/Android/Mac) or extensions (Firefox/Chrome), the original publisher's webpage will be used in place of the Google AMP version".
+Also in April 2022, DuckDuckGo said that they would protect users from being tracked by Google's Accelerated Mobile Pages framework, stating: "When you load or share a Google AMP page anywhere from DuckDuckGo apps (iOS/Android/MacOS) or extensions (Firefox/Chrome), the original publisher's webpage will be used in place of the Google AMP version".

 In September 2022, Debian package maintainers switched the default search engine in Chromium to DuckDuckGo for privacy reasons.

-In April 2024, DuckDuckGo introduced Privacy Pro, a paid subscription that includes a VPN, Personal Information Removal, and Identity Theft Restoration.
+In April 2024, DuckDuckGo introduced its own paid subscription, the DuckDuckGo Subscription (formerly Privacy Pro) with Pro and Plus tiers.
+It includes a VPN, access to more advanced AI models, personal information removal, and identity theft restoration.
 The subscription launched to users of the DuckDuckGo browser in the United States.

+Starting in 2025, DuckDuckGo rolled out a series of Easter eggs featuring variants of the DuckDuckGo logo with Dax (DuckDuckGo's mascot) dressed as characters from popular culture when users search for the respective characters.
+There are over 800 discovered pop culture logos as of July 2026.
+Weinberg claimed that designing these images "involve[s] AI, but it is still a fairly manual process, and [DuckDuckGo's] design team (and others) have been involved in it."

+By August 2025, Bing had planned to cut off access to its search APIs in a push to sell more AI-related APIs, though DuckDuckGo believed that larger companies like it with long-term deals would not be affected.
+Bing had dramatically raised rates for its search API in 2022 after ChatGPT debuted.

+In 2026, DuckDuckGo introduced "Collaborations", partnerships with companies such as Atoms, Yubico, and Cotton Bureau to create limited-edition "dark mode"-themed merchandise.

 Features

 Privacy

-DuckDuckGo does not track its users.
-DuckDuckGo keeps favicons anonymous.
-User locations are never sent to DuckDuckGo servers, even when they allow a third party to collect their geolocations.
-DuckDuckGo offers limited third-party tracking protection, third-party cookie protection, CNAME cloaking protection, limited device fingerprint protection from third parties, link tracking removal, Google AMP replacement, and do-not-track requests.
+DuckDuckGo does not store IP addresses or user information that are used for micro-targeting or sold to advertisers on other search engines.